IgniteUI/igniteui-docfx/en/components/select.md

 > Note that you can also pass in a customized [OverlaySettings]({environment:angularApiUrl}/interfaces/overlaysettings.html) object to the `igx-select`'s open function.

-With your tempalte looking like this:
+With your template looking like this:
 ```html
 <igx-select>
     <igx-select-item *ngFor="let item of items">